-Have the ultimate dinner date at home with the Non-Vegetarian Set For 2 ($86), which features Kebab Jodi, Bhuna Lamb Masala, a selection of naans and other fancy Indian delights.
+Have the ultimate dinner date at home with the Non-Vegetarian Set (S$86) for two, which features Kebab Jodi, Bhuna Lamb Masala, a selection of naans and other fancy Indian delights.
 The highlights of this set are definitely the Bhuna Lamb Masala that is bathed in an umami onion tomato sauce, and the Tiffin Dal Makhani, a black lentil curry simmered with tomato puree, ghee and spices.
 This meal is made complete with the delectable Prawn Briyani, a lighter dish on the palate that perfectly accompanies the thick and buttery curries.

-If you’re looking for something fuss-free, indulge in their selection of Lunch Bentos Boxes, from Butter Chicken Set ($13.90) and Lamb Set ($13.90) to vegetarian choices such as the Palak Paneer Set ($12.90).
+If you’re looking for something fuss-free, indulge in their selection of Lunch Bentos Boxes, from Butter Chicken Set (S$13.90) and Lamb Set (S$13.90) to vegetarian choices such as the Palak Paneer Set (S$12.90).
 No matter the choice, Shamiana’s dishes will surely excite and delight your palate.

-Couple your delectable curry with a warm pot of slightly spiced Kolkata Special Chicken Biryani ($16.90), which can be ordered either boned or boneless.
+Couple your delectable curry with a warm pot of slightly spiced Kolkata Special Chicken Biryani (from S$16.90), which can be ordered either boned or boneless.
 To add a little spice, cross the Indian sub-continent and add some Punjabi dishes to the combination.
-Bring the “Pride of Punjab” straight to your table with a Murgh Makhani ($17.90), more commonly known as Butter Chicken.
+Bring the “Pride of Punjab” straight to your table with a Murgh Makhani (S$17.90), more commonly known as Butter Chicken.

 If you’ve lived in Singapore long enough, you’d know there’s no better way to take the heat up a notch than a good curry.
 In the mood for some North or South Indian cuisine and not sure where to go?
 Don’t fret!
 These 9 Indian Restaurant deliveries have got your cravings of all sorts covered!